-The Draft Capital Improvement Program (CIP) is a list of physical improvements that the department heads and City Manager believe the City should fund and build during the CIP period.
+The Draft Capital Improvement Program (CIP) is a list of physical improvements that the department heads and City Manager believe the City should fund and build during the five- year period covered by the program.
 Projects are considered in light of the General Plan, Public Facility Financing Plan, the City's overall priorities, the expressed needs of citizens, the merits of each specific project, financial constraints, and Federal and State restrictions on the use of inter-governmental funds.

-Department heads try to minimize expenditures by prioritizing and coordinating projects whenever possible.
+Department heads try to minimize expenditures by priority and coordinating projects whenever possible.
 Also, City Staff tries to minimize the City's share of construction costs whenever feasible through Federal, State, or County participation.